 PSYC 3889 (Undergraduate Research) is an independent study course available for students interested in gaining “hands-on” research experience alongside faculty and graduate students actively engaged in research; students help with an established research project.

-The psychological sciences department does make research position placements; students are expected to independently find a research opportunity.
+The psychological sciences department does NOT make research position placements; students are expected to independently find a research opportunity.
 However, a PSYC 3889 (Undergraduate Research) opportunity may be found in a number of ways.
 Faculty actively searching for PSYC 3889 research assistants may post their opportunities via an announcement on our website or on the designated bulletin board outside the Undergraduate Program Office.
 Keep an eye out for the Undergraduate Psychological Sciences Digest emails, as openings are included there as well.
 Furthermore, your academic advisor and other students involved in research may be aware of research opportunities.

 However, most research positions are never formally advertised.
 The following steps, based on those suggested by the Office of Undergraduate Research (OUR) and customized for psychological sciences students, are designed to help you obtain a research opportunity.